fun33333/HDMS/Docs/Help Desk.md

     `B -->|Reject| E[Reply in chat with reason]`

 **Purpose:**
- Requester may *inspire* new sub-tasks, but Moderator controls creation.
+ requestor may *inspire* new sub-tasks, but Moderator controls creation.

 ---